Linear Regression Calculator

 - For research papers: copy the equation, slope, and R² value for academic documentation

 Example: if you enter monthly ice cream sales (Y) against average temperature (X), the calculator might return slope = 150, intercept = 50, and R² = 0.92.
-This tells you that for every degree increase in temperature, ice cream sales increase by 150 units.
-Temperature explains 92% of sales variation — excellent predictive power.
-When temperature reaches 25°C, you can predict sales at 150×25 + 50 = 3,800 units.
+For every degree increase in temperature, ice cream sales increase by 150 units, and temperature explains 92% of sales variation.
+When temperature reaches 25°C, the model predicts sales at 150×25 + 50 = 3,800 units.
+Strong fit, but still just correlation, not proof that temperature alone drives every sale.

 Frequently Asked Questions